My Quiet Kitchen

 Preheat oven to 375 degrees F (190 C).

-• Pour blended mixture into vital wheat gluten, and stir until a dough forms.
+• Pour wet ingredients into vital wheat gluten, and stir until a dough forms.
 Move dough to a flat surface and knead by hand for 4 to 5 minutes.
 The dough will continue to firm up as you knead, and you'll see the gluten strands forming. *Alternatively, you can use a stand mixer with a dough hook attachment to do the kneading.
 Let it run on low (speed 2) for 3 to 4 minutes.

 • In a small bowl, combine the dry ingredients for the herb rub.
 Coat the outside of the roast with oil, then apply the rub.
 Let the seitan rest for a few minutes.

 • Cut a piece of cheesecloth large enough to wrap around the roast several times and with enough overhang on the ends to be securely folded underneath (the entire roast should be contained).
-Refer to photos in post if needed.
+Refer to photos above if needed.
 Wrap the roast, then tightly fold the ends underneath.
 Optional: wrap with 3 to 5 pieces of twine to create a "tied roast" appearance.

-If cooking in the oven, place wrapped roast in baking dish and add remaining 2 cups of broth.
+Oven instructions: place wrapped roast in baking dish and add remaining 2 cups of broth.
 Flip the roast a couple of times so that the cheesecloth gets saturated with broth.
 Cover dish tightly with foil, crimping the edges.
 You want to contain as much of the steam as possible to keep the roast moist.
 Bake for 1 hour and 45 minutes, flipping the roast at the 1 hour mark.

 • To test for doneness, use tongs to press the center of the roast.
 It should feel very firm.
 It's okay if it feels slightly less firm than the ends, but if the center feels at all squishy, cook for another 5 minutes in the Instant Pot or 10 minutes in the oven.
+Remove the cheesecloth once cool enough to handle.

 Serving options: